The Habitable Zone

 Another visualization of the habitable zone is shown below.
 The red region is too warm, the blue region too cool, and the green region is just right for liquid water.
 Because it can be described in this way, sometimes it is referred to as the "Goldilocks Zone," too.

 The size of the habitable zone clearly depends on the luminosity of the star, which determines the equilibrium temperature of the planet.
 However, modern models for the range of the habitable zone take into account more subtle effects, such as the effect of the carbonate-silicate cycle in regulating carbon dioxide in a planet's atmosphere.
 Work on this particular process by Penn State scientists, including Professor James Kasting, has shown that the habitable zone extends farther from a star than originally assumed.
 In the case of the Solar System, the Earth is inside of this revised HZ near its inner edge, and Mars is just outside of the outer edge.
+Our colleague Ravi Kopparapu maintains an up to date visualization of the habitable zone that includes all of the known exoplanets that lie inside their parent's HZ.

 When we studied stellar evolution, you saw the evolutionary tracks for stars in the HR diagram: stars do not maintain the same color and luminosity over their entire lifetimes.
 When the star begins stable hydrogen fusion on the Main Sequence, it will lie in one particular location in the HR diagram, known as the Zero Age Main Sequence, or ZAMS.
 As the star ages, though, it will, in general, cool off a bit and become more luminous.
 As its luminosity changes, the location of its habitable zone will change, too.
 You can define a continuously habitable zone (or CHZ) as the region in which liquid water can exist over the entire Main Sequence lifetime of a star.